 Sir Hans Kornberg FRS

-Hans was knighted in 1978 and has received 11 honorary doctorates, as well as membership or honorary memberships of many national academies and professional scientific societies.
+Hans was knighted in 1978 and received 11 honorary doctorates, as well as membership or honorary memberships of many national academies and professional scientific societies.
 He was awarded the UK Biochemical Society’s Colworth Medal and the Warburg Medal of the German Society for Biochemistry and Molecular Biology.

 University Professor and Professor of Biology, Boston University